Marchosh/ContinousAuth_Mouse/README.md

 # ContinousAuth_Mouse
 Where to Start
-GetData: to compile the data into one csv file "combined_data.csv"
+\nGetData: to compile the data into one csv file "combined_data.csv"
-Analysis_APP: Data analysis (EDA) and some feature extraction
+\nAnalysis_APP: Data analysis (EDA) and some feature extraction

 The folder divided by game